- What Does a Sleep Monitor Do?

 Popular devices in the non-wearable category include:

-I’m pretty excited to see what Apple is going to do around sleep tracking.
+I was pretty excited to see what Apple was going to do around sleep tracking.
 I was hoping the company would introduce sleep tracking with the Apple Watch Series 5 and watchOS 6, but they didn’t — despite evidence in watchOS’s source code that they’re working on it.

-Considering that they acquired Beddit, it only makes sense for Apple to combine Beddit’s contactless technology with the wearable sensors of a future Apple Watch.
+Fast forward to the Apple Watch Series 7 and watchOS 8, and there is still no sign of sleep stage tracking (likely because of battery life limitations).
+But considering the fact that Apple acquired Beddit, it only makes sense for Apple to combine Beddit’s contactless technology with the wearable sensors of a future Apple Watch.

-To be honest, I’m not convinced that contactless sleep tracking is accurate enough to be useful.
+To be honest, I’m not convinced that most contactless sleep tracking solutions are accurate enough to be useful.
 There are just too many factors that can negatively influence the signal the sensors receive, including:

-As a result, I would not recommend non-wearable sleep trackers unless they work in conjunction with a wearable sensor (such as the Apple Watch).
+As a result, I would generally not recommend non-wearable sleep trackers unless they work in conjunction with a wearable sensor (such as the Apple Watch).
+Based on my experience with some of the solutions in the list above, I’ve found only the Pod Pro by Eight Sleep to be relatively accurate.

 How Do Sleep Trackers Work?